soumyasen1809/RustyTUICalendar/README.md

 ```

 ## Features
-Press F3 to start typing your commands.
+Press F9 to start typing your commands.
+If you want to delete the entire line and startover, press `Delete`.
+Add `Enter` to add the command.

 - **Add Events to ToDo or Calendar**: If the input specifies `todo`, it adds the event to the ToDo list.
 If the input specifies `app`, it adds the appointment to the calendar.
 ```sh